 Editor Joanne Molina is a writer, researcher and adjunct professor.

-As EIC of CO, my task has been to research, chronicle and archive design and decorative arts exhibitions from around the world.
-This has given me an exceptional understanding design not only in terms of the commercial market(s), but specific knowledge regarding how musuems, over time, have curated and historicized "design"- in all of its manifestations.
+As EIC of CO my task has been to research, chronicle and archive design and decorative arts exhibitions from around the world.
+This has given me an exceptional understanding design not only in terms of the commercial market(s), but specific knowledge regarding how musuems, over time, have curated and historicized "design" and "subjects of design"- in all of their manifestations.
 In addition to this educational service, I'm interested in exploring how philosophy, aesthetic theory and design/art criticism offer ways of thinking about the production and function of objects in musuem exhibitions and public spaces.

 (our newest voice!):